 Each Autumn the Annual Report presents an update on the progress made during the previous financial year towards our objectives:

-There is also an interactive version that gives the public direct access to live performance information for the measures identified as key performance indicators in the current report, along with a compendium of background information.
+There is also an interactive version that gives the public direct access to live performance information for the measures identified as key performance indicators in the current report.

 We would like to hear your feedback on the Annual Report, so that changes can be made to make it even more user friendly.
 We have therefore set up a short survey which should only take a couple of minutes to complete.
 This can be accessed here.